WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 **Talking Points**:

-- This code-along guides you in building a mock up Full Stack Application with React.

 - A lot of modern JavaScript is focused on knowing the right tools for the job.
-Today we will be pulling in everything we've learned about React to build a full stack application.
+Today we will be pulling in everything we've learned about React to build a full-stack application.

 </aside>